compose/platform-ws-frontend/README.md

 * Database for this project is purely mocked hashes.
 We chose this to limit the additional steps required to get started.
 * We use slim for building well formed HTML: http://slim-lang.com/

+### Models

+While the model relationship in this example is degraded to a basic stub, think of it this way:

+* Account have many deployments
+* Deployment has many capsules

 ##Work Sample

 * Add the necessary functionality to consume the Alerts for a deployment.